TritonDataCenter/rfd/rfd/0095/README.md

 in flight, the old process terminates gracefully and the reconfiguration is complete.

-Unfortunately, the reconfiguration procedure described above depends on operating system support for the `SO_REUSEPORT` socket option.
+Unfortunately, the reconfiguration procedure described above partially depends on operating system support for the `SO_REUSEPORT` socket option.
 This option allows for a process to take over a listen socket from another, unrelated process.
 This option has slightly different semantics on at least Linux and the BSDs, and there is presently no native support for it in illumos.
-Without `SO_REUSEPORT`, the old and the new `haproxy` processes cannot concurrently drain old requests and service new ones.
+Without `SO_REUSEPORT`, the old and the new `haproxy` processes cannot concurrently listen on the same port; the short period of refused connections during the handover remains.

 Instead of `SO_REUSEPORT`, we can use another HAProxy feature: binding to an already established listen socket inherited from a parent process.
 The HAProxy